Rahul Riji Nair

 Rahul Riji Nair is an Indian film director, scriptwriter, producer and actor active in the Malayalam film industry.
 His debut feature film Ottamuri Velicham won 4 awards at the 2017 Kerala State Film Awards, including Best Feature Film.
 Rahul won the 67th National Film Awards for Best Malayalam Film in 2019 for his third feature film Kalla Nottam.
+Popular works in his filmography include Kho-Kho (2021), Keedam (2022) and Jai Mahendran (2024).

+Rahul founded the production house First Print Studios in 2011.
+Through the company he has produced feature films, animation films and has pioneered the production of Malayalam streaming projects for global OTT platforms.
+He also distributes cinema under the banner of FPS Box office.

 Personal life

 Rahul was born in Kollam, Kerala on 21 March 1988 to Dr. Riji G. Nair and Rajasree Nair.
 He did his schooling from SN Trusts Central School, Kollam and graduated in engineering from Amrita School of Engineering in 2009.

 He worked as a Software Engineer and then as Marketing Manager with multiple companies in Technopark, Trivandrum before venturing into filmmaking.
 He is married to Nithya Vijay.

 Career

 Rahul started his career in the Malayalam film industry in 2017 as the writer, producer and director of the Malayalam feature film Ottamuri Velicham.
 This film won 4 awards in Kerala State Film Awards 2017, including Best Feature Film of the year.
 His third feature film, Kalla Nottam won the 67th National Film Award for Best Malayalam Feature Film.

 His films have premiered at prestigious film festivals in Mumbai, Kolkata, New York, Stuttgart, Chicago etc. He has also won multiple international wards including the prestigious Golden Royal Bengal Tiger Award for Best Feature Film at the 26th Kolkata International Film Festival and German Star of India Award for Best Feature film at the Indian Film Festival of Stuttgart.

-Rahul pioneered the production of mainstream Web Series in Malayalam by creating the first Originals for Major OTT platforms like Disney+ Hotstar and Sony LIV.
+Rahul pioneered the production of mainstream Web Series in Malayalam.
+He created the first Originals for Major OTT platforms like Disney+, Hotstar, and Sony LIV.

-He's noticed for his diverse body of work that has successfully traversed both Independent and Mainstream Cinema.
+He is noticed for his diverse body of work that has successfully traversed both Independent and Mainstream Cinema.

 Rahul founded the production house First Print Studios in 2011 and is currently serving the company as its CEO.
 As a self taught filmmaker, he ventured into independent filmmaking through Documentaries, Short Films and Music Videos.
 Rahul's first independent directorial was the documentary The Human Boundaries in 2012 and it was widely screened across India, Europe and the United States.
 His Tamil Music Video titled Mounam Sollum Varthaigal gave his first major break through as it went viral with over 25 million views.